Machine Creation Services Capacity Sizing on Hyper-V

 - The identity disk is a dynamic disk, yet a maximum size of 0.02GB (approximately 20MB)

-- The Temporary Storage disk size is set during creation of the Machine Catalog – in this example, we can see the maximum size of this disk is 64GB.
-Citrix recommends matching the size of this disk to the size of the virtual disk assigned to the master image
+- The Temporary Storage disk size is set during creation of the Machine Catalog - in this example, we can see the maximum size of this disk is 64GB.
+Citrix recommends matching the size of this disk to the size of the virtual disk assigned to the gold image

 This specific configuration is unique this deployment type, so if we look at different MCS configurations, we will see different outcomes for virtual disk configurations and sizes.